YKI Test

 Around 50% of intermediate Finnish or Swedish YKI participants get a score that is eligible for the citizenship.
 Most common combination to pass is writing & speaking.
 In recent years, Swedish has been an increasingly popular exam language, possibly because it is easier to learn than Finnish.

-YKI test results never expire & they results from different tests can be combined to apply to for citizenship.
+YKI test results never expire & results from different tests can be combined to apply for citizenship.
 E.g. if you have already passed writing in a previous test, and now only passed listening, you can still apply for citizenship.

 3. YKI test structure